 Business, Society and the Economy (BSE) is one of 11 specialized programs offered by College Park Scholars, a by-invitation-only living-learning program for engaged and academically talented freshmen and sophomores.
 BSE explores the worlds of business and economics – especially their impact on society—by learning business and economic fundamentals, visiting corporate leaders and their business both in Washington, D.C., area and abroad, simulating real-life business models and engaging in team projects and simulations.
 The program is sponsored by the Robert H. Smith School of Business and welcomes students from all university disciplines.

-The Freshmen Fellows program, required for all incoming first-year Smith students, focuses on developing students' fundamental knowledge and skills necessary for a successful career at Smith and beyond.
-Students will learn about the various business sectors and corporate social responsibility, as well as gain experience in networking and working in diverse teams.
+The Smith Start program, required for all incoming first-year Smith students, focuses on developing students' fundamental knowledge and social skills necessary for a successful career at Smith and beyond.
+Students will learn about the various business sectors, as well as business ethics and professionalism in a dynamic cohort based experience.

 Quality Enhancement Systems and Teams (QUEST) is a multidisciplinary, reality-centered program for University of Maryland undergraduates from three participating schools (Robert H. Smith School of Business, A. James Clark School of Engineering, College of Computer, Mathematical and Natural Sciences).
 Students participate in a challenging course of study that focuses on innovation, quality systems management and teamwork and co-curricular programming aimed at bringing diverse knowledge, skill and perspective to enhance their professional and personal development.
 Find out more.

 The Sophomore Global Mindset Consulting Colloquium is aimed at students who want to develop a deeper understanding what constitutes a global mindset.
 Students will also learn how to best apply global mindset techniques and practices to address real-world business situations by participating in a real-time consulting project with EY.
 Students of all majors are encouraged to apply for this program.